Theme Editor

 Applying a preset

-Section titled “Applying a preset”- Click the menu button (three dots) in the header
+Section titled “Applying a preset”- Click the menu button (three dots) in the header to open the preset picker

 - Click a preset name to apply it - a confirmation shows what will change